Kim-Ju-Yeop/Java-Algorithm-Programming/README.md

 # Java-Algorithm-Programming
-We will use Java to share and store data structures and algorithms.
+We will use Java to share and store source data structures and algorithms.